Wuhan virus outbreak: What we know so far

 BEIJING: Chinese authorities and the World Health Organization (WHO) say a new strain of coronavirus is behind the outbreak of pneumonia in the central city of Wuhan, which has erupted just ahead of the Chinese New Year, the country's biggest festival.

-Some experts say the strain may not be as deadly as some other strains of coronavirus such as Severe Acute Respiratory Syndrome, which killed nearly 800 people worldwide during a 2002/03 outbreak that also originated from China.
+Some experts say the strain may not be as deadly as some other strains of coronavirus such as Severe Acute Respiratory Syndrome (SARS), which killed nearly 800 people worldwide during a 2002/03 outbreak that also originated from China.

 READ: China confirms 139 new cases of pneumonia, virus spreads to Beijing and Shenzhen